-The $10M redesign and expansion of Losner park creates an iconic open space and a new full-service 200-person restaurant building in the park for residents and visitors alike.
-The new park design grows the existing park and amenities from .68 acres to 3 acres and extends from the Krome Avenue to the newly constructed police station.
-The City of Homestead geographically serves as a gateway to the Everglades and Biscayne National Parks and Losner Park as a destination will help attract and capture residents and visitors in downtown, introducing and orienting them to the region, while supporting local economy and downtown businesses.
+Funded entirely through impact fees and grants, the $6M redesign of Losner Park creates a significantly expanded green space at the heart of downtown Homestead.
+The new design grows the existing park from .68 acres to 3 acres, extending westward from Krome Avenue, the city’s main commercial avenue, to the newly constructed police station.
+To the south, the park is adjacent to the recently renovated historic Seminole Theater.
+With the City of Homestead geographically functioning as a gateway to the Everglades and Biscayne National Parks, the park offers a new destination for residents and visitors, attracting and introducing them to the region while supporting local economy and downtown businesses.

 For more information contact Alan Ward.